Kaillie Humphries: Legal actions and switch to US

-In 2018, Humphries filed harassment complaints against Bobsleigh Canada Skeleton (BCS) head coach Todd Hays, high-performance director Chris Le Bihan, and president Sarah Storey.
+In 2018, Humphries filed harassment complaints against Bobsleigh Canada Skeleton (BCS) head coach Todd Hays, high-performance director Chris Le Bihan, and president Sarah Storey, alleging she initially suffered hostile verbal and non-verbal harassment, which was then allegedly exacerbated by acts of punishment for having reported the harassment, and a failure by the BCS to initiate appropriate action of an allegation of harassment has occurred.
 She petitioned to be freed from the Canadian team—as required by the International Bobsleigh and Skeleton Federation, though she had no contractual obligations to BCS—in order to compete for the United States.
 BCS refused to release her for competitive reasons, which led to a lawsuit and a filing with the Sport Dispute Resolution Centre of Canada (SDRCC).

 An independent investigation by Hill Advisory Inc., which BCS hired, concluded in September 2019 that there was insufficient evidence to convict Hays, Le Bihan, or Storey.
 In September 2019, BCS granted Humphries' request to be released from the Canadian program, and she began to compete for the United States.

 On July 15, 2021, Humphries received a decision from an SDRCC arbitrator, Robert P. Armstrong, with respect to her appeal of the investigation conducted by Bobsleigh Canada Skeleton.
-Armstrong rejected the Hill investigation and instead ordered an independent investigation through the SDRCC.
+While Armstrong dismissed the alleged acts of punishment for having reported the harassment, he rejected the Hill investigation of the precipitating allegation and of the efficacy of how BCS handled the allegation; he ordered an independent investigation through the SDRCC.
 He concluded “that the investigation of Mr. Hill was neither thorough nor reasonable.
 As a result, the decision of the board of BCS to accept the report cannot stand. ...
 Mr. Hill simply makes conclusive statements without any sufficient analysis to support his conclusion."
+The second, independent, investigation was submitted to BCS in 2023, which the BCS stated showed "no evidence that the allegations constituted harassment or discrimination", and it also found no fault in how the organization handled the complaint.

 Humphries represented the United States at the 2022 Winter Olympics and won a gold medal in the monobob event, and finished in seventh place in the two-woman event with brakewoman Kaysha Love.
 That gold medal win meant she was the first woman in Olympic history to win gold medals for two different countries (United States and Canada), and the first person to win Olympic gold medals for America and Canada.

+At the 2026 Winter Olympics, Humphries won her second Olympic monobob medal, with bronze on February 16.
+Five days later, she and brakewoman Jasmine Jones won the bronze in the two-woman bobsled event.

-Personal
+Personal life

-Humphries was married to Dan Humphries, a former bobsledder who competed for Great Britain and Canada.
-The pair divorced before the 2014 Olympics.
+Humphries married Dan Humphries, a former bobsledder who competed for Great Britain and Canada, in 2007.
+They divorced before the 2014 Olympics.

-In 2015, Humphries met American bobsledder Travis Armbruster, and they became partners in 2016.
-September 2019, she and Armbruster were married in California.
+Humphries married American bobsledder Travis Armbruster in 2019.
+After giving birth in 2024, Humphries described her greater level of confidence in "Who I am as a Woman".